paritytech/polkadot/roadmap/implementors-guide/src/node/backing/README.md

-# Backing Module
+# Backing Subsystems

-The backing module, when conceived as a black box, receives an arbitrary quantity of parablock candidates and associated proofs of validity from arbitrary untrusted collators.
-From these, it produces a bounded quantity of backable candidates which relay chain block authors may choose to include in a subsequent block.
+The backing subsystems, when conceived as a black box, receive an arbitrary quantity of parablock candidates and associated proofs of validity from arbitrary untrusted collators.
+From these, they produce a bounded quantity of backable candidates which relay chain block authors may choose to include in a subsequent block.

 In broad strokes, the flow operates like this: